 The Tax Cuts and Jobs Act signed into law in December 2017 will impact almost everyone.
 Aside from the tax rate, let's explore some of the other areas of life that it will affect just a few areas of most people's lives that are likely to be affected by the new law.

 Tax Breaks: Which are Available for 2017 Returns?

 Tax expert Steve Moskowitz is chatting with MAe about new tax laws that affect everyone's pocketbooks.

-With the new tax law mostly coming into effect on 1/1/18 the Congress added a new Section 199A, allowing for the first time qualifying tax payers to deduct 20% of their qualified business income.
+Steve Moskowitz, Lead Tax Attorney and Founding Partner at Moskowitz LLP offers advice on how to take advantage of new tax laws in 2018.
+With new tax laws coming into effect on 1/1/18, Congress added a new Section 199A, allowing for the first time qualifying tax payers to deduct 20% of their qualified business income.